Return & Learn

 February 23, 2021

-For this episode of Moravian College's Alumni "Return and Learn" session, join us along with Dr. Sabrina Terrizzi, Associate Professor of Economics, where we will learn about the social determinants of health.
+For this episode of Moravian University's Alumni "Return and Learn" session, join us along with Dr. Sabrina Terrizzi, Associate Professor of Economics, where we will learn about the social determinants of health.
 She dives into economic theory to understand the demand for health and healthcare, and how this demand is influenced by circumstances outside of the healthcare system.
 Connections will be made to the ongoing COVID-19 pandemic.

 Dr. Kara Mosovsky - COVID 101 - From Basic Science to the Vaccine Efforts